March 31, 2025

 Price: Starting at $20 a month for a Team plan that includes 500 monthly AI credits

 Depending on what area of marketing you work in, your eyes either lit up or rolled back into your head at the word spreadsheets.
-If it’s the latter, using them with AI might change your mind.
+If it's the latter, using them with AI marketing tools might change your mind, especially when you see how they can transform your data into actionable insights.

 At this point, most popular spreadsheet tools have introduced their own AI features, like Notion AI for Notion or Gemini for Google Sheets.
-So you might consider those if you already use them.
+So you might consider those if you already use them as part of your marketing AI stack.

 But for marketers, Airtable AI is hard to beat when it comes to versatility, power, and time savings—especially with Airtable Extensions that let you add new functions and integrations to work better with other marketing tools you already use.